Congregation Rodeph Sholom (Manhattan): History

-City directories from the year 1845 to 1853 list the congregation as having met at 156 Attorney Street.
+City directories from the years 1845 to 1853 list the congregation as having met at 156 Attorney Street.
 The first building constructed by Rodeph Sholom, at 8 Clinton Street on the Lower East Side in 1853, is still in use by Congregation Chasam Sopher.
-It is the second-oldest surviving synagogue building in New York City and the fifth-oldest synagogue building in the United States still standing.
+It is the second-oldest surviving synagogue building in New York City and the fifth-oldest synagogue building in the United States.

-Rodeph Sholom moved to Lexington Avenue and 63rd Street, to a new Victorian Romanesque building designed by D. & J. Jardine and built in 1872-73 for Ansche Chesed.
-A man named Simeon Abrahams conveyed land to the congregation for a burial ground in 1842.
+Rodeph Sholom moved to Lexington Avenue and 63rd Street, to a new Victorian Romanesque building designed by D. & J. Jardine and built in 1872–73 for Ansche Chesed.
+Simeon Abrahams conveyed land to the congregation for a burial ground in 1842.
 This cemetery was on 88th Street between Madison and Park Avenues.
 By 1879, there had not been a burial in twenty-six years.
-It was removed sometime in between 1897 and 1911.
+It was removed sometime between 1897 and 1911.

+The synagogue began as an Orthodox congregation, and began using a Conservative service in 1875.

-Rudolph Grossman was rabbi of Rodeph Sholom from 1896 until his death in 1927.
+Rudolph Grossman was the rabbi of Rodeph Sholom from 1896 until he died in 1927.
+The congregation joined the Reform movement in 1901.

 In 1930, Rodeph Sholom moved to its present location at 7 West 83rd Street on the Upper West Side.
 The move was supervised by Mitchell Fisher; then acting rabbi of the congregation, he would resign a month later due to what he described as "institutional restraint".
-The Romanesque temple house and sanctuary, designed by Charles B. Meyers, were built between 1929–30 and dedicated on Purim in March 1930.
+The Romanesque Revival temple house and sanctuary, designed by Charles B. Meyers, were built between 1929–30 and dedicated on Purim in March 1930.
+Modern renovations to the lobby and multi-purpose room, overseen by MBB Architects and Chicago-based Judaica expert Amy Reichert, improved the building's accessibility and introduced new artwork.

-Benjamin H. Spratt is the senior Rabbi.
-Shoshana Nambi, the rabbinical intern and author of the best selling children’s book, The Very Best Sukkah (Kalaniot Books, 2022), grew up in the Ugandan Abayudaya communities, and intends to become the first female rabbi for the community following her ordination from Hebrew Union College in 2024.
+Benjamin H. Spratt is the senior rabbi.

 Day school

 In 1970, Rodeph Sholom opened the first Reform movement Jewish day school in the United States.
 Its goal is to help Jews become self-aware adults in the world today.
 In 1972, the school expanded to move all the way through sixth grade, and since then it has expanded through eighth grade.
 The elementary and middle school stands on 79th Street, between Amsterdam and Columbus Avenue.
+The Brutalist-era building has been renovated with a modern, accessible entrance and two rooftop playdecks designed by MBB Architects.
 Danny Karpf is Head of School.